snowflake/grandstream-prefer-ipv6-bug/README.md

 does not provide IPv6 access at the moment, so I set up an IPv6 tunnel with [Hurricane Electric](https://he.net) - [Tunnel Broker](https://tunnelbroker.net/)

-On the phones' System settings under Network, I set the Internet Protcol to Prefer IPv6 and saved the setting.
+On the phones' System settings under Network, I set the Internet Protocol to Prefer IPv6 and saved the setting.

 I then rebooted the phone.